 Adolescent immunization rates vary by vaccine type and demographic characteristics

-The proportion of adolescents receiving immunizations on time has increased each year between 2006 and 2016.
-In 2016, coverage rates of the three adolescent-specific vaccines were 88 percent for tetanus, diphtheria, and pertussis (Tdap); 82 percent for meningitis; and HPV vaccine coverage rates of at least one dose were 65 percent for girls and 56 percent for boys.1 By comparison, rates for most recommended early childhood vaccines are at or above 90 percent.
+The proportion of adolescents receiving immunizations on time continues to improve.
+In 2017, coverage rates of the three adolescent-specific vaccines were 88 percent for tetanus, diphtheria, and pertussis (Tdap); 85 percent for meningitis; and HPV vaccine coverage rates of at least one dose were 69 percent for girls and 63 percent for boys.1 By comparison, rates for most recommended early childhood vaccines are at or above 90 percent.
 Adolescents living in rural areas are less likely to be receive the HPV and meningitis vaccine than adolescents living in urban environments.2

-The HPV vaccine is the most recently recommended of the three adolescent-specific immunizations, and has lower coverage rates among teens than the other recommended vaccines.2 Overall, in 2016 about 43 percent of girls and 32 percent of boys ages 13-17 received at least three doses of the HPV vaccine,1 well under the Healthy People 2020 target of 80 percent.
+The HPV vaccine is the most recently recommended of the three adolescent-specific immunizations, and has lower coverage rates among teens than the other recommended vaccines.2 Overall, in 2017 about 53 percent of girls and 44 percent of boys ages 13-17 were up to date with the HPV vaccine,1 well under the Healthy People 2020 target of 80 percent.
 The adoption and follow-through of the HPV vaccine also varies by racial/ethnic group; Hispanic, black, Asian, and multiracial adolescents are more likely to receive at least one dose, and Hispanic, black, and Asian adolescents are more likely to receive more than one dose, compared with non-Hispanic whites.1

 For more information, the CDC has the most current data on percent of vaccinated adolescents.